ppuliu/GloRE/README.md

 ```

 ## Configuration
-All the hyper-parameters can be changed by modifying files in [`scripts`](https://github.com/ppuliu/GloRE/tree/master/scripts).
+All the hyperparameters can be changed by modifying files in [`scripts`](https://github.com/ppuliu/GloRE/tree/master/scripts).

 ## Cite
 If you use the code in your research, please cite the following paper: